raidensan/raidensan.github.io/_posts/2016-09-24-automatic-integration-visualstudio-confuserex-setup.markdown

     )

 Let's examine these commands:
 `if $(ConfigurationName) == Release` is to make sure we only obfuscate Release binaries.
-If you project have more than Debug/Release configuration you can specify which configuration you want to obfuscate.
+If your project have more than Debug/Release configuration you can specify which configuration you want to obfuscate.

 `E:\Tools\ConfuserEx_bin\Confuser.CLI.exe $(SolutionDir)confuser.crproj` is the path to Confuser.CLI.exe binary on your system followed by path of ConfuserEx project file.

-`copy /y $(TargetDir)Confused\*.* $(TargetDir)` copies confused binaries back to their original folder.
+`copy /y $(TargetDir)Confused\*.* $(TargetDir)` copies all files (confused binaries) back to their original folder.

 Finally, `rmdir $(TargetDir)Confused /s /q` removes Confused folder along with it's sub-folder (if any).

-By default ConfuserEx puts obfuscated assemblies in Confused folder.
+That's it, now build your project with Release configuration.
+If everything goes as expected your assemblies are now obfuscated.
+To confirm you can use any Disassemble tool.